Michael Porter: Non-profit

+Politics

+An analysis by Porter in collaboration with Katherine Gehl frames the US two-party system as a duopoly, a business best described as a "political industry", that competes in ways that serve the parties' interests rather than the public good.
+Gehl and Porter published a Harvard Business School report on the topic, "Why Competition in the Politics Industry is Failing America" (2017), and later a book, The Politics Industry: How Political Innovation Can Break Partisan Gridlock and Save Our Democracy (2020).

 Honors and awards

 In 2000, Michael Porter was appointed Bishop William Lawrence University Professor at Harvard, the university's highest recognition awarded to Harvard faculty.
+He is a six-time winner of the McKinsey Award for the best Harvard Business Review article of the year.

 Criticisms

-Porter's work has received critique from peers within academia for inconsistent logical argument in his assertions.
+Porter's work has received criticism from peers within academia for inconsistent logical argument in his assertions.

 Porter's conclusions have been critiqued as "lacking in empirical support" and as "justified with selective case studies".
-In these analysis of his work it is asserted that Porter fails to credit original creators of his postulates originating from pure microeconomic theory.
+These critiques assert that Porter fails to credit original creators of his postulates originating from pure microeconomic theory.

 Legacy

 He has written numerous books on modern competitive strategy for business.
-His research work in strategic management has often been an important subject matter as far as the university system is concerned.
-His concepts and theories with regards to strategic management are given utmost priority in universities and colleges where his theories such as Porter's Five Forces, Porter's Diamond model, Porter's Generic Strategies and Porter's Value Chain are taught by lecturers and professors to the students.
-The assignments delegated to students often test how Porter's Five Forces and Porter's Diamond model can be used practically in making effective decisions when implementing appropriate and well thought out strategies.
+His concepts and theories with regards to strategic management, such as Porter's Five Forces, Porter's Diamond model, Porter's Generic Strategies and Porter's Value Chain, are widely taught in universities.